-The probe is designed to produce the calibrated level of output with a 1 Megohm input impedance and with the specified cable length in place.
+The probe is designed to produce the calibrated level of output with a 1 Megohm impedance on the measurement device, and with the specified cable length in place.
 Changes in cable length tend to change the calibration approximately 0.7 %/ft. for a typical 1000:1 probe.
 PVM-5 probes tend to have greater variations, while some PVM-1s have smaller variations.
 The 10,000:1 probes, including the VD series probes, have much smaller variations in calibration with cable length.